 Post

-Hack The Box - The Notebook
+The Notebook

 Reconnaissance

-Since there were only 2 exposed services I started by looking at the web server running on port 80/tcp.
+Since there were only two exposed services I started by looking at the web server running on port 80/tcp.
 There was a web application running that allowed a user to register an account and login to take notes.

 After registering an account I found that there were very limited options to an unprivileged user.
-Available Functionalities:
+Available functionalities:

 Vulnerability Analysis

-Since there were very few functionalities available to exploit, I started by looking at the authentication portion of the application and noticed it was using a JWT token.
+I started by looking at the authentication portion of the application and noticed it was using a JWT token.

-After decoding the token I noticed that the “kid” parameter pointed to an internal address with the private key, used to sign the token.
+After decoding the token I noticed that the kid parameter pointed to an internal address with the private key, used to sign the token.

 JWT base64 decode

-Objective: Sign the JWT token with a private key hosted in my server and modify the payload to set a regular user as an administrator.
+Based on this information I would need to sign the JWT token with a private key hosted in my server and modify the payload to set a regular user as an administrator.

 Exploitation

-I developed a small python script (“jwt-token.py”) to generate a custom JWT token using my private RSA key, to set the current user as an administrator.
+I developed a small python script jwt-token.py to generate a custom JWT token using my private RSA key, to set the current user as an administrator.

-“jwt-token.py” source code
+jwt-token.py source code

 With the generated JWT token I managed to access the administration panel.

-“jwt-token.py” generated token
+jwt-token.py generated token

 There was a note created by the administrator saying that PHP file uploads were allowed.